srl-labs/containerlab-app/README.md

 For an immediate start with the generated defaults, use `install --start`.

+Authentication uses Linux/PAM accounts on the API server host, not app-local users.
+Each allowed user must exist on that host, sign in with their Linux password, and belong to `clab_api` or your configured `API_USER_GROUP`; `clab_admins` or `SUPERUSER_GROUP` grants elevated API permissions.

+For full API server setup and security details, see the [`clab-api-server` README](https://github.com/srl-labs/clab-api-server/blob/main/README.md).

 The systemd service runs as `root` because the API server controls host container runtime resources, network namespaces, Linux users, and lab files.

 For temporary local trials, Containerlab's `containerlab tools api-server start` command can also start the API server.
 For regular use, prefer the installed service.